 The first half of Viola's Room contains several wonderfully crafted miniatures.
 Lights in her mansion's windows flicker on and off, charting her movements through the building, and streetlights on the garden path leading down to the hedge maze illuminate her running to heed the Moon's call.
 As we progress through the story, the tiny objects and spaces we first saw in these early moments as observers become our reality, writ large before us.
 The most striking, an oak tree at the centre of the maze, seen first in miniature grows to the height of a house by the show's conclusion.

 It's little surprise that with no performers, the sound and lighting instead play a huge part in creating the foreboding atmosphere that permeates the show.
-While scenes in 90s Viola's bedroom are soundtracked by eery songs from the likes of Soundgarden, PJ Harvey and Massive Attack, the standout musical moment is in the show's second half as a crucifix of Jesus emerges from the darkness to O Fortuna.
+While scenes in 90s Viola's bedroom are soundtracked by eery songs from the likes of Soundgarden, Tori Amos and Massive Attack, the standout musical moment is in the show's second half as a crucifix of Jesus emerges from the darkness to O Fortuna.
 Helena Bonham Carter's narration is the one constant throughout Viola's Room.
 While it's well delivered, there's always a sense of detachment between us as listeners and the story we're being told.
 The absence of anyone besides the groups of six that experience the show together furthers this detachment as if we're ghosts walking through a memory.

 Photo: Julian Abrams